-- Weber is starting construction on a new Davis Campus Auto Tech and Computer Science building that uses no direct fossil fuels and will be completely powered by the 1.8 MegaWatt Davis Campus solar array.
+- In September 2020, Weber finished construction on a new Davis Campus Auto Tech and Computer Science building that uses no direct fossil fuels and will be completely powered by the 1.8 MegaWatt Davis Campus solar array.
 This building includes advanced electric vehicle charging infrastructure to better serve students in the growing automotive program.
 These EV charging stations are also available to all students and staff parking at the Davis Campus.

 What You Can Do